How to Use Oregano Oil to Fight Bacteria and SIBO

 There are a couple of different ways you can take oregano oil, but the most common are in capsule and liquid form.

 If you chose the liquid form, it’s important for you to take it with a “carrier oil”, like coconut oil or olive oil.
 This helps with the oregano oil’s absorption.
 Try to dilute your oregano oil to a 1:1 ratio with whatever carrier oil you prefer.
-Put one or two drops of your oils under your tongue and then wait a couple of minutes before you rinse out your mouth with water.
+This means that for every drop of oregano oil, use one drop of your carrier oil Put one or two drops of your (mixed) oils under your tongue and then wait a couple of minutes, letting the oils get absorbed, before you rinse out your mouth with water.

 If you chose to take the oregano oil capsules, make sure you check out the manufacturer’s dosage instructions because they can be different depending on the brand.